Did you know that some common household items that most of us use every day can contain very dangerous chemicals and toxins?

 This chemical is commonly found in old batteries and cigarette smoke.

-The dangers of chemicals in old batteries can be reduced by responsibly discarding them when they are no longer needed.
+The dangers of chemicals in old batteries can be reduced by responsibly discarding them.

 Look for battery recycle or donations sites in your city or check Earth911 for a location near you.